 Douglas even seems to be asking for laughs now and then, as when he smashes through a stained glass window and wards off priest Godwin (Alexander Knox) with a grunted, “Keep your magic to yourself, Holy Man!”
 The earnestness of the situation and the eerie beauty of Nascimbene’s score put the drama back on track in a microsecond… I should think that the matinee crowd would cheer.
 But in general the laughs are well earned, and we’re never laughing at the movie.

 The scene where Einar and his raiders run and skip on their ship’s extended oars, showing off for their tribe as they pull up to the dock, fully expresses the crazy Viking attitude toward danger.
-According to director Fleischer, it was a custom ‘back in the day’ – a thousand years ago.
+According to director Fleischer, it was a custom ‘back in the day’ – a thousand years before.
 Kirk Douglas insisted on performing that stunt himself, even with the ice-cold water.
-Life is short and sickness can drag you down at any age at any time.
+Ah, the barbarian ethos!
+Life is short and sickness can drag you down at any time, at any age.
 Plus there’s a glorious afterlife awaiting the most bold and daring.
 Let’s go give hell to those stupid Normans down South!

 There’s no way to overstate the appeal to adolescents of the sex factor contributed by Janet Leigh.
 Morgana must want every king and raider to be chasing her broadcloth-embroidered skirt, because her dresses give her a figure more exaggerated than that of Lili Ct.
 Cyr.
 Maybe the marriage with Curtis didn’t last forever, but Ms. Leigh became immortal by landing in several of the best pictures of the decade: Touch of Evil, Psycho and The Manchurian Candidate.

 The Vikings’ series of great physical set pieces climaxes with the assault on Aella’s cliffside castle, a classic sequence that bests a similar scene in the fine Ivanhoe of several years before.
-This is the kind of knuckle scraping, shield-bashing violence that males love — the English lines of defense are battered down one after another, and Kirk Douglas breaches the main door to the final tower with an acrobatic stunt that might makes Burt Lancaster jealous.
+This is the kind of knuckle scraping, shield-bashing violence that males love.
+The English lines of defense are battered down one after another, and Kirk Douglas breaches the main door to the final tower with an acrobatic stunt that might make Burt Lancaster jealous.
 Once inside, there’s little of the slack sword clacking of similar film fare.
 The Vikings fight like insane berserkers, hacking away with axes.
 Careful angles allow them to look as if they’re holding nothing back.

 Equally uncompromised are the one-on-one duels.
 Curtis and Douglas’s clash atop a castle turret looks all too real; there can’t have been room up there for much more than the two of them and a camera.
 They slide down the ragged stone and crash onto the hard floors like it’s really gotta hurt.
 Adding to the feeling of real pain is the idea of being stabbed with a broken sword instead of a sharp one.
 Modern action films certainly know how to pour on the effects, but after a few hundred obvious knockout blows, or other forms of physical overkill, they usually lose their edge.
 The Vikings makes us feel the athleticism, as if we too can leap a ten-foot gap to climb up a drawbridge gate, while rocks and spears rain down around us.
 What fun!